Why don’t all CD players sound the same?

 “It’s digital, it’s all just ones and zeros, things HAVE to sound the same.”

-Yes, CDs contain digital data, ie ones and zeros, but the statement above belies a profound lack of understanding of how data in the form of binary words on a compact disc is converted into music you can hear.
-It also demonstrates no awareness of the variances in digital datastreams CD players produce, and that’s before we even get the digital to analog conversion, which contributes more to the sonics.
+Whilst it’s true that CDs contain digital data, ie ‘ones and zeros’, the statement above belies a lack of understanding of how the data on a compact disc is converted into music you can hear.
+CD players produce digital data streams that vary minutely from one-another.
+These variances can been and measured and that’s before we get the digital to analog conversion element which takes the data and converts it into an analog waveform we can listen to.
+This stage contributes more to the sound we hear from a CD player.

 The Devil is in the Detail

-As with all things technical, people don’t know what they don’t know and that’s how misunderstandings like this originate.
+As with all things technical, there its so much more to know than most realise and that’s how misunderstandings like this originate.
 To retrieve sound from a compact disc, data has to be read from the disc, error-corrected, filtered and anti-aliased, converted from a digital bitstream into an analog signal we can listen to, amplified and buffered for sending it elsewhere.

 There is no single way to do this and there are literally hundreds or even thousands of components between the disc and your ears, all contributing to the sound in subtle ways, and that’s just inside the player!
 There are innumerable combinations of parts and techniques to retrieve an audio signal from a CD ranging from less than $10 to house-like prices, and beyond!